-By Lowering the tackle height we are looking to reduce tackles that start or finish In the high risk areas where heads of the ball carrier and tackler are in the same airspace.
+The lowered tackle height aims to reduce tackles that start or finish In the high risk areas where heads of the ball carrier and tackler are in the same airspace.

-Under the new laws, both the ball carrier and the tackler have a responsibility to avoid head-to-head contact.
+Both the ball carrier and the tackler have a responsibility to avoid head-to-head contact.